<function>

 Nanoseconds | ns | 10-9 |

-So far, we've been using the built-in macro @simd
+So far, we’ve relied on the built-in @simd

 In contrast to @simd